Peter Wishart (composer)

-Peter Charles Arthur Wishart (25 June 1921 – 14 August 1984) was an English composer.
-Wishart was born in Crowborough.
-He studied with Victor Hely-Hutchinson in Birmingham and Nadia Boulanger in Paris from 1947–1948, then taught at the Guildhall School of Music, Birmingham University (where he wrote his monograph Harmony: a Study of the Practice of the Great Masters in 1956), King's College London (from where he published the book Key to Music in 1971), and Reading University where he was Professor of Music from 1977.
+Peter Charles Arthur Wishart (25 June 1921 – 14 August 1984) was an English composer and academic.
 His compositions include several neo-classical operas, orchestral and chamber pieces, and a large amount of church music.
 Critics have commented on Wishart's strong and individual lyricism and his admiration for the music of Igor Stravinsky.

+Career

+Wishart was born in Crowborough.
+After serving in the army during the war he studied with Victor Hely-Hutchinson in Birmingham and (in 1947-8) with Nadia Boulanger in Paris.
+He then taught at Birmingham University (1950-1959, where he wrote his monograph Harmony: a Study of the Practice of the Great Masters in 1956), Guildhall School of Music, King's College London (from where he published the book Key to Music in 1971), and Reading University where he was Professor of Music from 1977 until his death.